 # Sprint 1 Specifications ## Goal Add user authentication with OAuth and email/password ## Scope - User registration and login - OAuth with Google and GitHub - Password reset flow - Protected dashboard route ## Testing - QA: required - UI Testing: required - UI Testing Mode: automated

-Clone the repo, copy to your project, and run your first autonomous sprint.
+Install the plugin and run your first autonomous sprint in minutes.